Moral (1982 film): Reception

 Moral was initially dismissed by most critics and the general public.
 Diaz-Abaya herself noted that she was "not surprised at all" at the lack of favorable audience reception to the film due to its unconventional structure.
 At the Metro Manila Film Festival, it was overshadowed by Himala, which won Best Picture.

 A few notable critics had positive opinions of Moral on its initial release: National Artist Bienvenido Lumbera, film scholar Joel David, and fellow directors Bernal and Eddie Romero.
-Additionally, Sandy Andolong won Best Supporting Actress at the 1982 FAMAS Awards for her performance, and Lee won Best Screenplay at the Metro Manila Film Festival.
+Additionally, Juan Rodrigo and Sandy Andolong won the Best Supporting Actor and Actress at the 1982 FAMAS Awards for their performances, and Lee won Best Screenplay at the Metro Manila Film Festival.

 Over time, the film's popularity among critics increased, due in part to repeated cable showings and retrospectives of works written by Lee.
 By 1989, in a poll of critics and filmmakers commissioned by David to determine the greatest Filipino movies ever made, Moral ranked 12th.
 Additionally, in a 2019 poll commissioned by critic Skilty Labastilla of more than 100 fellow film critics and filmmakers on the best Filipino films directed by a woman, Moral ranked first.
 According to Lorna Tolentino, Moral helped change her image among critics as an actress who only appeared in "sexy movies", as it showcased her acting abilities.